CLI Command Groups

 |---|---|

-kt policy lint | Validate a declarative policy config before you run or roll it out |
+kt policy lint | Validate a runtime config or IAM policy document |

-kt policy test | Execute local pack tests, inline testing suites, and assertion workflows |
+kt policy test | Execute local pack tests and inline testing suites |

-kt policy push | Upload a policy config as a new version for a specific gateway or proxy |
+kt policy push | Upload a policy config as a new version for a gateway |

-kt policy deploy | Roll out a source policy version to one or more target gateways or proxies and verify application |
+kt policy deploy | Roll out a source policy version to one or more target gateways and verify application |

 Use this group for the normal authoring loop: